mike-lischke/vscode-antlr4/README.md

 * full setup of the project
 * added most of the required settings etc.
 * included dark theme is complete

+### 0.3.0

+Additions and updates for publishing the extension.